KitchenTableCoders/ai-atelier/pages/about.md

 Wolfram Alpha, and served as instructor at the Wolfram Science summer school.
 At Weebly, Kovas built out the Hadoop-based analytics infrastructure.
 At Twitter, Kovas helped develop the internal deep learning platform, and is now applying ML to recommendations problems.
 His favorite cellular automaton is Rule 110.
+Kovas is active on twitter <a href="https://twitter.com/kovasb">@kovasb</a>.
     </p>
     <h4>Evan Casey</h4>
     <img width="200" src="{{ site.baseurl }}/assets/img/bios/evan_casey.jpg" />